~Every adventure is a chance to live the way you dream.~

 While I remain to New England, my personal library is the roommate to my home office.
 No pets yet due to complex regulations.

 Since September of 2020, I subscribed to Duolingo.
-Not only have I begun learning Italian and brushing up on my French, I took on studying the Danish and Latin Languages for research and intellectual curiosity.
+Not only have I begun learning Italian and brushing up on my French, I took on studying the Danish and Latin Languages for research, advanced communication, and intellectual curiosity.

 Travel restrictions are a bit hazy at this time, so I keep to myself and to my native land otherwise.